WOMAN’S CLUB OF LAGUNA BEACH

 Human Options - Human Options is an organization in Orange County (co-founded by Woman’s Club member Vivian Clecak) which provides immediate shelter to abused women and children on an emergency basis, and then helps to transition them into more permanent living arrangements.
 The Club supports this organization by providing needed items identified by the organization for the women to take with them to their new living space.

-Member Holiday Luncheon / Adopt-a-Family - In addition to the sale which occurs at the Holiday Luncheon, members are given the opportunity to become ‘angels’ by adopting children who have been identified by the LBUSD as low-income.
+Member Holiday Luncheon / Adopt-a-Family - During the Club’s Holiday Luncheon, members are given the opportunity to become ‘angels’ by adopting children who have been identified by the LBUSD as low-income.
 Wish List items are provided by these children through Santa’s House on Hospitality Night.
 These items are then purchased and wrapped by committee members.
 The families pick them up at the clubhouse.

 Intergenerational Literacy Program for 2nd Graders - Club Member Elsa Brizzi created an after-school program for 2nd graders at the Boys and Girls Club.
 This is a three-month program, one day a week, designed to help with reading skills.
 Members and adult volunteers from the community work with a specific child to create their own book.
 The program is enhanced by a book written by Elsa for this purpose, entitled “A Special You”, and is focused on helping each child grow their reading skills, thereby achieving more self-confidence to continue wanting to read, which leads to quicker learning ability.
 Volunteers are also provided with a brief training period prior to the program’s start.

 Gowns and Suits for Military Wives/Husbands Project - Gowns and suits are collected for the Camp Pendleton Military Ball, which is held every November.